 The rarest travel experiences.
 The toughest.
 The dearest.
-The ones that won’t be around for much longer.
+The ones that won’t be around forever.
 These are the real do-before-you-die journeys...

 The official launch point for a full run is Lees Ferry, at the north-east of Grand Canyon National Park; the end is at Lake Mead, 443km further on.
 En route are side canyons, Puebloan sites, swimming holes and sandy beaches, not to mention plenty of wild water.

+Why?
 To complete an epic trek, then snooze with the summiteers.
 The trek to Everest Base Camp – a breathtaking 14-day out-and-back into Sagarmatha NP to the foot of the world’s highest mountain – is a classic.
-And after the tragic earthquakes in 2015, the surrounding communities need the support from tourists.

 However, a few special departures do offer the chance to overnight at the iconic camp.
 Also, these trips may be timed to coincide with peak summit-attempt season, when groups of climbers are also in residence.

+Why?
 Complete one of New Zealand’s Great(est) Walks in great style.
-New Zealand has nine official Great Walks, and the Milford Track is arguably the greatest of the lot.
+New Zealand has nine official Great Walks (with a new one opening in 2019), and the Milford Track is arguably the greatest of the lot.

 In the peak summer trekking months (November-April), it’s always oversubscribed; camping is not permitted and numbers are limited by the bunk-space available in the three DOC lodges en route.
 That is, unless you opt for an upgrade.
 Ultimate Hikes operates a series of private lodges (with both dorms and doubles) that enable hikers to tramp the track, with a guide, in a little more comfort.